monogon-dev/monogon/README.md

 ## Environment

-Our build environment required a working podman or docker environment.
+Our build environment requires a working Podman binary (your distribution should have one).

 #### Usage